anecz17/WaterfowlProject171/README.md

 The columns we planning to work with are correlation coeffitient, reflectivity and velocity.
 (More discussion is needed and we may add a couple more to better sort out special cases/anomalies.)

 Correlation Coeffitient - cross_correlation_ratio - describes the roundness of an objects.
-Great tool to determine whether a data point is participation or not, since the greater this value, the more probable it is participation. (participation is small and droplets are round-shaped)
+Great tool to determine whether a data point is precipation or not, since the greater this value, the more probable it is precipation. (precipation is small and droplets are round-shaped)

 Reflectivity - differential_reflectivity - describes what waves come back in the visible light range.
 Great for detecting objects.